astreum/whitepaper/README.md

 - If no slot miss, the nearest address xor to the last block hash is selected.
 - If slot misses, the nearest address xor to the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is selected.

-All transactions in a block are ordered ascending by the xor distance of the transaction hash and the previuos block transactions hash.
+All transactions in a block are ordered ascending by the xor of the transaction hash and the previuos block transactions hash.

 The creator of a new block is payed a fee 1,000,000,000 Solar at the blocks Solar Price.